 What are the alternatives to the treatment?

-There is only one alternative to laparoscopic surgery which is HSG although many gynaecologists believe that it is a complimentary process rather than an alternative.
+There is only one alternative to laparoscopic surgery which is HSG although many gynecologists believe that it is a complementary process rather than an alternative.
 The other process is laparotomy which is a major surgery where the abdomen is cut open, and the patient is required to stay at the hospital for about 4 to 6 days.

 Summary: Laparoscopic Surgery is a surgical procedure that involves small-sized incisions causing minimum damage to the tissues.
 This procedure enables us to view the internal organs of the abdomen indirectly.
 Some precautions need to be taken post-surgery in order to avoid any kind of complications and to facilitate better healing and recovery processes.

 - Laparoscopic Surgery - What is it?- ASCRS, American Society of Colon and Rectal Surgeons [Internet]. fascrs.org [Cited 06 August 2019].
 Available from:

 - Laparoscopic Surgery- American College of Gastroentrology, Advancing Gastroenterology, Improving Patient Care [Internet]. gi.org 2012 [Cited 06 August 2019].
 Available from:

 - Laparoscopy- Merck Manual Consumer Version [Internet]. merckmanuals.com 2019 [Cited 06 August 2019].
 Available from: